Dungeons & Dragons in other media: Web series

+In November 2023, Hasbro's Entertainment One launched the Dungeons & Dragons Adventures FAST channel, available on platforms such as Amazon Freevee and Plex, which features new actual play web series, reruns of the animated Dungeons & Dragons series, and reruns of other Dungeons & Dragons web series.

 Computer and video games

 Many unique digital games had been released and sold under the D&D license.
 A significant number of these games were published by Strategic Simulations, Inc. (SSI).
 Most, but not all, are role-playing video games that use rules derived from some version of the D&D rules.
 Many of the games were released on multiple platforms, including personal computers, consoles, and handheld devices (including mobile phones).
+Two themed pinball machines have also been released, one in 1987 and one in 2025.

 Novels

 Several hundred novels have been published based upon Dungeons & Dragons.